mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 **Note**: Refer to [this document](https://docs.microsoft.com/en-us/ef/core/modeling/indexes) on how to create indexes with EF Core.
 Note that right now you can't specify the sorting of the index in EF Core when creating a composite index.
 You might have to create the index in raw sql if you need to do that.
 This issue is tracked here: https://github.com/dotnet/efcore/issues/4150.

+## Caveats

+Check this [document](docs/caveats.md) on a few caveats to keep in mind when working with keyset pagination.

 ## Samples

 Check the [samples](samples) folder for project samples.